Food Waste in Canada

-The truth is that Canadian are throwing out more food than they realize – food that could, at one point, have been eaten.
+The truth is that Canadians are throwing out more food than they realize – food that could, at one point, have been eaten.

 Inevitably, some food waste is unavoidable – this is the food that can’t generally be sold or eaten, such as bones, vegetable peelings, egg shells, tea bags, and coffee grounds.

 Avoidable food waste is the edible food that ends up in the compost or in the bin.
 Unfortunately, we often waste good food because we buy too much, cook too much, or don’t store it correctly.

 In 2017 the National Zero Waste Council conducted research on household food waste in Canada, and the results were astonishing.